Inhaled Nitric Oxide for Respiratory Failure in Obesity

 The trial does not specify if you need to stop taking your current medications, but you cannot have used inhaled or oral pulmonary vasodilatory therapy within 24 hours before joining the study.

-How is the drug inhaled nitric oxide unique for treating respiratory failure in obesity?
+What prior data suggests that inhaled nitric oxide is safe for participants with respiratory failure in obesity?

 Are You a Good Fit for This Trial?